cern-cta/CTA/maintd/README.md

 ### Postgres

-- `DiskReportArchiveRoutine`
-  - Reports the state (fail or success) of archive jobs to the disk instance.
-- `DiskReportRetrieveRoutine`
-  - Reports the state (fail or success) of retrieve jobs to the disk instance.
-- `RepackExpandRoutine`
-  - Expands repack requests into separate archive/retrieve jobs.
-- `RepackReportRoutine`
-  - Takes care of the repack reporting.
 - `ArchiveInactiveMountActiveQueueRoutine`
   - Handles jobs owned by dead archive mounts.
 The routine requeues dead jobs from active queue table to the pending queue table.
   - Only jobs for which reporting did not start yet are selected.
 Jobs in reporting stage, will be picked up again for reporting automatically.
 - `RetrieveInactiveMountActiveQueueRoutine`
   - Handles jobs owned by dead retrieve mounts.
 The routine requeues dead jobs from active queue table to the pending queue table.
   - Only jobs for which reporting did not start yet are selected.
 Jobs in reporting stage, will be picked up again for reporting automatically.
 - `RepackArchiveInactiveMountActiveQueueRoutine`
   - Handles jobs owned by dead repack archive mounts.
   - The routine requeues dead jobs from active queue table to the pending queue table.
 - `RepackRetrieveInactiveMountActiveQueueRoutine`
   - Handles jobs owned by dead repack repack retrieve mounts.
   - The routine requeues dead jobs from active queue table to the pending queue table.
 - `ArchiveInactiveMountPendingQueueRoutine`
   - Handles jobs owned by dead archive mounts.
   - The routine requeues dead jobs from pending queue table after they have been requeued previously to the same mount which is now dead.
 - `RetrieveInactiveMountPendingQueueRoutine`
   - Handles jobs owned by dead retrieve mounts.
   - The routine requeues dead jobs from pending queue table after they have been requeued previously to the same mount which is now dead.
 - `RepackArchiveInactiveMountPendingQueueRoutine`
   - Handles jobs owned by dead repack archive mounts.
   - The routine requeues dead jobs from pending queue table after they have been requeued previously to the same mount which is now dead.
 - `RepackRetrieveInactiveMountPendingQueueRoutine`
   - Handles jobs owned by dead repack repack retrieve mounts.
   - The routine requeues dead jobs from pending queue table after they have been requeued previously to the same mount which is now dead.

 For all the routines above, the following also applies: